urbit/docs/docs/hall/interface.md

 #### /client rumor

-Contains either a bound or unbound glyph and its target, or a ship with its new ncikname.
-A `nic`kname of `''` means the associated ship no longer has a nickname set for it.
+Contains either a bound or unbound glyph and its target, or a ship with its new nickname.
+A nickname of `''` means the associated ship no longer has a nickname set for it.

 ```
 ++  rumor                                               :>  query result change